 \section{Rigidity analysis and validation study}

 The identification of the rigid clusters from a given simulation snapshot is performed by applying the (3,3) pebble game (PG) algorithm, which is a constraint counting algorithm to identify the rigid nodes from a given graph~\cite{Jacobs1997,Maxwell_1864}.
 Here, each particle is assigned with 3 pebbles corresponding to 2 translational and 1 rotational degrees of freedom.
-In a contact network, whenever a pair of particles are in frictional contact, one of the particle loses one or two pebbles, depending on whether the contact is sliding or non-sliding, respectively, resulting in addition of constraints.
+In a contact network, whenever a pair of particles are in frictional contact, one of the particle loses one or two pebbles, depending on whether the contact is sliding or non-sliding, respectively, resulting in addition of constraints. {We have illustrated this algorithm schematically in Fig.~\ref{fig:PG_snapshot}~(a)}.
 Likewise, for a given cluster of particles, all such constraints are constructed and the number of free pebbles are counted.
-If only a total of three free pebbles remain for the cluster, then the cluster is designated as a rigid one according to PG algorithm.
-Identification and growth of such rigid clusters have been considered in characterizing jamming in dry granular media~\cite{Silke2016,Ellenbroek_PRL2015,Babu_SoftMat23} and also in understanding the mechanism of shear jamming in dense suspensions~\cite{Mike2024,Santra_PRR2025}.
+If only a total of three free pebbles remain for the cluster, then the cluster is designated as a rigid one according to PG algorithm. {It is to be noted that the rigid clusters are essentially transient structures identified by the PG algorithm, purely based on geometric criterion.
+The constraints implemented between the nodes (\emph{i.e.} between the particles) are only dependent on the states of frictional contact, where frictionless hydrodynamic and repulsive interactions are not accounted for.
+Thus, by rigidity we imply the mechanical stability of a sub-structure of frictional contact network surrounded by non-rigid flowable regions, which are continuously reforming the clusters.
+This is illustrated schematically by presenting a simulation snapshot in Fig.~\ref{fig:PG_snapshot}~(b), where we have highlighted regions of rigid clusters (represented by red colored particles) surrounded by non-rigid regions (represented by blue and gray particles).} Identification and growth of such rigid clusters have been considered in characterizing jamming in dry granular media~\cite{Silke2016,Ellenbroek_PRL2015,Babu_SoftMat23} and also in understanding the mechanism of shear jamming in dense suspensions~\cite{Mike2024,Santra_PRR2025}.